fazreil/presentation/README.md

 --

-# Never ask who is DevOps
+# who/what is DevOps?

 --

-- because DevOps is a culture, a practise.
+- DevOps is a culture, a practise.
+- But like Agile Coaches, you have DevOps engineers to cultivate the culture.

 --

+# DevOps do what actually?

+--

+- Connect between Development and Operations
+- Build pipeline
+- Enhance build by probing it
+- Shift left operations into development stage

+---

 # Pipeline Design